Keertan Dheda: Awards and recognition

 Dheda received the International Union Against Tuberculosis and Lung Disease Scientific Award, and the 2018 European Union-funded EDCTP Scientific Leadership Award.
 Other awards have included the Harry Oppenheimer Fellowship Award, the NSTF BHP-Billiton Research award, and MRC Scientific Achievement Award (Platinum).
+More recent awards include the Alan Pifer Award 2023, the vice-chancellor of UCT's annual prize in recognition of outstanding welfare-relate research, the Academy of Science of South Africa's "Science for Society" Gold Medal for Outstanding Achievement in 2024, and the International Princess Chichibu Memorial Tuberculosis Award (2025), which recognises contributions to TB research, elimination and global public health.
+Momentously, in 2026, Dheda received the Order of Mapungubwe, South Africa's highest civilian national honour, awarded by the President to citizens whose exceptional achievements have had an international impact and served the country's interests.
 He has been profiled in The Lancet, the Business Day newspaper, IOL, News24, and Carte Blanche, a high-profile news programme in South Africa.

 Leadership

 Dheda serves or has served on the editorial board of several high impact journals including the American Journal of Respiratory and Critical Care Medicine, Lancet Respiratory Medicine, and the British Medical Journal, amongst others.
 He has been part of several advisory and adjudication panels including those of the WHO, NIH, EU and the Wellcome Trust (Discovery Grant panel).
 Dheda is a former president of the South African Thoracic Society, is the founder and co-director of the charity, Free of TB, which provides support and healthcare to poor and needy persons afflicted with TB.